Abortion methods in the second trimester

 What to prepare before the procedure

-It’s strongly recommended that those choosing to undergo a labor induction abortion complete a physical and mental assessment to identify potential risks and complications.
-An ultrasound should also be performed to confirm how far along the pregnancy is and whether the method is suitable for that particular pregnancy.
-An ultrasound may also aid in navigating the location of the placenta and other placental conditions that may prove risky if you proceed with the procedure, such as placenta previa and placenta accreta.
-People who are suspected of having a sexually transmitted infection should also be screened for those infections and given proper treatment pre-procedure.
-People undergoing labor induction abortion usually do not have to receive prophylaxis antibiotics, but as discussed above, those with sexually transmitted diseases should be treated before going ahead with the procedure [3].
-Prior to inducing labor, dilators or medication may be used for up to two days to soften and open the cervix [4].
+It’s strongly recommended that those choosing to undergo induction abortion complete a physical and general assessment to identify potential risks and complications.
+An ultrasound should also be performed if needed, to confirm how far along the pregnancy is and whether the method is suitable for that particular pregnancy.
+An ultrasound may also aid in navigating the location of the placenta and other placental conditions that may prove risky if you go on with the procedure at late second trimester, such as placenta previa and placenta accreta.
+People who are suspected of having a sexually transmitted infection should also be screened for those infections and given proper treatment ideally pre-procedure.
+People undergoing induction abortion usually do not have to receive prophylaxis antibiotics, but in case of detection of any ongoing infection, it should rather be treated before going ahead with the procedure [3].
+Prior to the induction procedure, dilators or medication may be used for up to two days to soften and open the cervix [4].

 This type of procedure is most commonly used for pregnancy beyond the 16-week gestation mark.
-Labor induction abortion is medically induced, meaning it uses one or more medications to initiate labor and delivery of the fetus [5].
-It may be recommended in place of a D&E when an intact fetus is to be assessed for diagnostic purposes, for example for fetuses with birth defects.
+Induction abortion is a medically induced procedure, meaning it uses one or more medications to initiate and stimulate contractions, and the delivery of the fetus vaginally [5].
+It may be recommended in place of a D&E as a less interventionist management and for cases an intact fetus needs to be assessed for diagnostic purposes, for example for fetuses with abnormalities.
 It is recommended that the procedure be performed in-clinic or in-hospital as induction may take more than 24 hours [3].

 The 2022 guideline recommended by the World Health Organization (WHO) is as follows: